 After 11 days, I was given the go ahead to begin my Camino.
 I was apprehensive with no option but to go day by day for the first week to check my body would hold up.
 And it did my friends.
 The first week was an absolute killer.
 By the second week, I was back on form and walking on air.

 The Camino is a four to five week walk through mountains, the desert and vineyards at high temperatures.
 The walk really began in the months beforehand, when I trained to get ready.
 I believe my level of fitness helped me to overcome the reaction and the reason why I recovered and was able to go ahead on my Camino walk.

 So I’m blessed to have walked the Camino.
 I had the time of my life yet I came so close to throwing the towel in.
 I’m grateful for the one line quote that shifted my perception.

 So if you are tired, learn to rest not quit.
-You never know what you might miss if you throw the towel in too early.
+You will never know what you might miss if you throw the towel in too early.